Last Updated on December 1, 2023 by Laura Teso

 As for the thermal baths, you have the following choices:

 - The free hot springs of Parco dei Mulini (Mills Park).
-In order to reach them, you simply have to go south from the main “water square”.
+In order to reach them, you simply have to go south of the main “water square”.
 Take via dei Mulini and then walk down the gravel road.
 There you will find some small basins, the laghetti (little lakes).
 But, I warn you, they are just 10-20 centimeters high.
 And there are no facilities.
 But you can spot, carved in the stone, the four old water mills.

 - Wait for the construction of the Public Thermal Baths.
-The foundation stone was laid at the beginning of 2018.
-Can’t wait!

-Since the visit to the village is rather quick, if you do not think of taking advantage of the thermal facilities, I suggest you to combine it with another one of the splendid little villages of the area.
+Since the visit to the village is rather quick, if you do not think of taking advantage of the thermal facilities, I suggest you combine it with another one of the splendid little villages of the area.
 Among the possibilities:

 - Pienza, the ideal city of the Renaissance, is only 20 minutes away by car